JamesLiVeeva/EmployeeImport/README.md

 ### Brief Resources Introduction

+We choose to leverage AWS for our cloud-based solution because of its reliability, security and cost-effectiveness.
+The whole project is designed based on an event-driven architecture.
+When the event occurs on the scheduled time, it will trigger the followed processing steps automatically.
+The core services used are listed below:

 - **Amazon S3**: We will use Amazon S3 for cloud object storage.
 WonderHealth Inc. will upload employee files to S3 and we will get the files for processing later.
   - **Note** that different departments will have different folders in our case.